buildpacks-community/kpack/rfcs/0001-reason-message-diff.md

 **For Reason "CONFIG"**

 - Print a diff beneath the reason section
-- Print the three lines preceding where the diff begins in order to show context for the change.
+- Print the whole config, with diffs for specific lines, with "failedBuildHistoryLimit," "successBuildHistoryLimit," "apiVersion" removed (perhaps others also?)

 ------------------------------